 So, back in Acre in 1191…

-After the crusader victory, there was a bit of an argument about ranks and rights that ended unpleasantly when England’s King Richard I (the Lionheart) ordered the banner of Leopold V (Duke of Austria) to be pulled down from the ramparts of the conquered city.
+After the crusader victory, a bit of an argument broke out about ranks and rights that ended unpleasantly when England’s King Richard I (the Lionheart) ordered the banner of Leopold V (Duke of Austria) to be pulled down from the ramparts of the conquered city.